 After taking a break its good to get in a few warm-up matches in normal games to get mechanically prepared but also to mentally prepare yourself.
 Bringing a clean and open mind back to the game is the most efficient way to get off tilt.
 Without the constant criticism and anxiety over whether a player will perform well or not, the mind allows itself to do more and think less which can offer really good results.

 Going on tilt is something that can affect even the best of players.
 Anyone can see it almost on a daily basis.
 Someone performs badly, they rage and end up going on losing streaks.
-It is a necessary evil in League of Legends that things like this happen but in order to help manage it better, the first step lies with the players themselves.
+It is a necessary evil in LoL that things like this happen but in order to help manage it better, the first step lies with the players themselves.

 Here are some signs that you might be on tilt: